cogmaster-stats/r-cogstats/01-intro-lab.md

 ```

-A more convenient way to represent such data is to make it explicit that data are ordered and that each pair of values correspond to the same subject.
+However, a more elegant way to represent such data is to make it explicit that data are ordered and that each pair of values correspond to the same subject.
 A first attempt would be to simply create a 2-column matrix, like this

 ```r
 x12 <- cbind(x1, x2)